maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 The falsified content of the screenshot is accepted by acceptance points as it does not contain any security features and there is no mechanism to check the authenticity of the data.

 To visualize the security risk, we created an alternative proof-of-concept attack by modifying the source code of the app to display arbitrary names and QR codes in the app.
-This attack has the advantage that a forgery is not recognizable in any case, as the app remains interactive, whereas a screenshot is is static.
+This attack has the advantage that a forgery is not recognizable in any case, as the app remains interactive, whereas a screenshot is static.
 See the video above of the attack.

 #### Recommendation